Reiryoku-Technologies/Mida-Documentation/src/documentation/essentials/symbols.md

 # Symbols
-Symbols are represented by the `MidaSymbol` class.
+Symbols are represented by the `MidaSymbol` API.
 A symbol represents an asset pair.

 ## getSymbols()
 Used to get the account available symbols.